Configuring Basic macOS Management in Workspace ONE UEM

 - In the menu that appears, you can see the device’s status as Enrolled.

-Profiles are the mechanism by which Workspace ONE UEM manages settings on a macOS device.
-All profiles are broken down into two basic sections: the General section and the Payload section.
+Profiles are the mechanism through which Workspace ONE UEM manages settings on macOS devices.
+Each profile comprises two primary sections: the General section and the Payload section.

-- The General section defines the profile's name and assignment settings.
+- The General section specifies the profile’s name and assignment settings.

-- The Payload sections define actions to be taken on the device.
+- The Payload section outlines the actions to be executed on the device.

-Every profile must have all required fields in the General section properly filled out and at least one payload configured.
+Every profile must have all necessary fields in the General section filled out and at least one payload configured.

-With Workspace ONE UEM, profile management for macOS can occur on the device level or on the user level.
+Workspace ONE UEM allows profile management for macOS to occur either on the device level or on the user level.

-Device-level profiles apply restrictions and settings to any user logged-on to the device.
-Device profiles are typically used to control settings that apply system-wide such as VPN and Wi-Fi configurations, Global HTTP Proxy, Disk Encryption, and/or Directory (LDAP) integration.
+Device-level profiles impose restrictions and settings on any user logged onto the device.
+These profiles are typically used to control system-wide settings, such as VPN and Wi-Fi configurations, Global HTTP Proxy, Disk Encryption, and/or Directory (LDAP) integration.

-In contrast, user-level profiles apply settings and restrictions to the specific user logged-on to the device.
-User profiles typically control settings that apply to the enrolled user such as email configurations, web clips (URL shortcuts), credentials (certificates), and content filtering settings.
+In contrast, user-level profiles apply settings and restrictions to the specific user logged onto the device.
+These profiles usually control settings relevant to the enrolled user, such as email configurations, web clips (URL shortcuts), credentials (certificates), and content filtering settings.

 In this exercise, deactivate Allow Screen Capture and Allow Use of Built-in Camera settings on a macOS device by configuring a device-level restrictions profile.
 This exercise explores how to modify the macOS device behavior using profiles.

-Note: If you see a Captcha, be aware that it is case sensitive. - In the Workspace ONE UEM console, select Resources.
-Then select Profiles & Baselines.
+- In the Workspace ONE UEM console, select Resources.
+Then select Profiles.

 - From the Add dropdown menu, select Add Profile.